apache/parquet-format/VariantEncoding.md

           +-----------------------+
 ```

-The metadata is encoded first with the `header` byte, then `dictionary_size` which is a unsigned little-endian value of `offset_size` bytes, and represents the number of string values in the dictionary.
+The metadata is encoded first with the `header` byte, then `dictionary_size` which is an unsigned little-endian value of `offset_size` bytes, and represents the number of string values in the dictionary.
 Next, is an `offset` list, which contains `dictionary_size + 1` values.
-Each `offset` is a usigned little-endian value of `offset_size` bytes, and represents the starting byte offset of the i-th string in `bytes`.
+Each `offset` is an unsigned little-endian value of `offset_size` bytes, and represents the starting byte offset of the i-th string in `bytes`.
 The first `offset` value will always be `0`, and the last `offset` value will always be the total length of `bytes`.
 The last part of the metadata is `bytes`, which stores all the string values in the dictionary.
 All string values must be UTF-8 encoded strings.